Zanidean/sRa/README.md

 **columnCollapse**: Uniting two columns of similar data.

-**round2**: R used IEEE floating point to round, which can make some differences in analysis.
-This functions as you expect a rounding function to.
+**round2**: This functions as you expect a rounding function to.
+R uses IEEE to round, which can make some differences in analysis.

 **stringFilter/stringSubset**: Filters/subsets a column based on a string.